RetroAchievements/docs/docs/developer-docs/how-to-become-an-achievement-developer.md

 Once a set plan has been approved by a Code Reviewer, Junior Developers may claim the game and begin development.
 To claim a game, it must have a forum topic.
 If it doesn't have one already, you can ask a Code Reviewer to make one in the `#jr-dev-forum` in our Discord server.

-For your first achievement set it's recommended to choose a game that is less popular.
-First set tends to be the weakest that developers produce due to their lack of experience.
-Additionally, an unpopular game will likely not attract as many player initially and prevent a situation where a significant amount of tickets are quickly generated which can often be overwhelming.
+We recommend developing your first achievement set with a game that has 10 or fewer set requests.
+This allows you to focus on the learning process and refine your skills, as initial achievement sets often benefit from iteration.
+A smaller audience also helps manage initial support requests, preventing a sudden influx of tickets.

 ## Required Knowledge